mendersoftware/mender-docs/04.Artifacts/06.Signing-and-verification/docs.md

 There are two ways to sign an Artifact: while creating it with the `write` command or once already created using the `sign` command.
-We add the `-k` paramater in both cases to specify the private key, which will be used for creating the signature.
+We add the `-k` parameter in both cases to specify the private key, which will be used for creating the signature.

 #### A raw root file system